summercody/infecdatavisualizer/README.md

 **visualizers.py**

-This module houses 5 functions which allow the user to compare country-based statistics about one infection (in this case, COVID-19) or continent-based statistics about other historical infections.
+This module houses five functions which allow the user to compare country-based statistics about one infection (in this case, COVID-19) or continent-based statistics about other historical infections.

 **datatoolslib.py**